 Create a Community and Get Started

-If voice over is new to you, I encourage you to connect with others in the industry.
-Making positive connections with other voice over artists, potential clients, casting directors, and coaches can help you not only learn about how the industry works but also how you can put yourself on the path to success.
-What I have discovered is that voice over artists are welcoming, accommodating, helpful people who want to see one another succeed.
-Start following other voice talents on social media, attend their classes and events on zoom, and start building a community of artists whose positive examples you can follow.
+If voice-over is new to you, I encourage you to connect with others in the industry.
+Making positive connections with other voice-over artists, potential clients, casting directors, and coaches can help you not only learn about how the industry works but also how you can put yourself on the path to success.
+What I have discovered is that voice-over artists are welcoming, accommodating, and helpful people who want to see one another succeed.
+Start following other voice talents on social media, attend their classes and events on Zoom, and start building a community of artists whose positive examples you can follow.